Master of Science in Speech-Language Pathology (SLP)

 , as well as descriptions of the graduate courses

 Graduate assistantships are awarded based on academic success.
 Students who apply to the graduate program via CSDCAS

 Current tuition and fee information is available at www.uwsp.edu/admissions

 .
 If you have questions about loans or other sources of aid, visit the Financial Aid Office

 are welcome to visit our facility, meet with me and other ComD faculty

-and staff, or visit with current students.
-If you have questions about
+and staff, as well as current graduate students.
+If you have questions

 Julia M. King, Ph.D., CCC-SLP